barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

   [this post by James Gallagher on Career Karma](https://careerkarma.com/blog/python-pip-command-not-found/).
 It may be as simple as changing `pip` to `pip3` or you may need to actually install pip3, for example with apt-get `sudo apt-get -y install python3-pip`
-- `StaleElementReferenceException` - our WebElement can be destroyed and re-rendered in the DOM so we'll need to retry by using `continue` if our reference becomes stale.
+- `StaleElementReferenceException` - our WebElement can be destroyed and re-rendered in the DOM, so we'll need to retry by using `continue` if our reference becomes stale.
 [This StackOverflow answer by user Ardesco](https://stackoverflow.com/a/16244739/9472445) describes the situation more clearly.
 We can catch this exception in an `except` block and tell our code to retry a certain operation until the exception doesn't occur.
-You can see [the example we've used in this guide](#stale-element) where our solution was to use the `continue` keyword inside a `while` loop.
+You can see the example we've used in this guide where our solution was to use the `continue` keyword inside a `while` loop.
 - `Element is not clickable at point (x,y) because another element obscures it`
-    - You can see [this StackOverflow answer by user RemcoW](https://stackoverflow.com/a/37880313/9472445) for more details and an explanation of our solution in this guide which was to use `driver.execute_script("arguments[0].click();", element)` as opposed to the `click()` method of the `WebElement` object returned by
+    - You can see [this StackOverflow answer by user RemcoW](https://stackoverflow.com/a/37880313/9472445) for more details, and an explanation of our solution in this guide which was to use `driver.execute_script("arguments[0].click();", element)` as opposed to the `click()` method of the `WebElement` object returned by